List of Ocean Girl episodes

 Ocean Girl (Ocean Odyssey in the UK) is an Australian science fiction television series aimed for family audiences and starring Marzena Godecki as Neri, the lead character.
 The show is set in the near future, and focuses on an unusual girl named Neri who lives alone on an island, and the friendships she develops with the inhabitants of an underwater research facility called ORCA (Oceanic Research Centre of Australia).
-It ran for four seasons, and was broadcast from 29 August 1994 to 22 December 1997.
+It ran for four series, and was broadcast from 29 August 1994 to 22 December 1997.